Business For Good Podcast

 So they're selling Celium jackets.
 If somebody wants to be in the coolest new fashion, they want Celium jackets.
 Where are they going?

-Alex Gomez-Ortigoza Aguirre: So first you should go to Paris in October for the Paris fashion week.
-And you will see a lot of products that will be announced at the, that event is, is going to be a, a gala, a very interesting proposal from Gany.
+Axel Gomez-Ortigoza Aguirre: So first you should go to Paris in October for the Paris fashion week.
+And you will see a lot of products that will be announced at the, that event is, is going to be a, a gala, a very interesting proposal from Ganni.

 There's a lot of things prepared that are boiling.
 I cannot say anything yet, but [00:33:00] you can see it in October in Paris.
 And after that you can buy them next year because they will announce the collection for next year with this runway.
 And, and that's how you can get them next year.
 You can buy them in Ghani stores.